revision 01aug11

 Chinese fishing nets

-All our hotels are selected for the best combination of character, location and price.
+ll our hotels are selected for the best combination of character, location and price.
 Many are charming.
 A few have an eccentric edge, like Tara Ramoji.
+Set amidst the rocky hills of a huge outdoor film studio it boasts four star accommodation and some wonderful examples of Indian brassy kitsch!

 Kettu Vallam